 Seeking just relief for Clients

 Clients whose case is not settled but is heard by the EEOC and is determined to warrant relief after a hearing are entitled to be “made whole” by the Administrative Judge.
-This may include damages for lost benefits such as back pay, past and future medical bills,, emotional distress, pain and suffering, and attorney fees to the extent paid by the Client or to the extent earned by the Client’s attorney, and to the extent attorney fees are approved by the Administrative Judge when the Client prevails on the issues presented.
+This may include damages for lost benefits such as back pay, past and future medical bills,, emotional distress, pain and suffering, and possible recovery of attorney fees to the extent paid by the Client or to the extent earned by the Client’s attorney, and to the extent attorney fees are approved by the Administrative Judge when the Client prevails on the issues presented.

 Personalized legal guidance

-Our clients’ interests are our priority.
+Clients’ interests are our priority.
 Clients are not delegated to a non-attorney, paralegal or associate for assistance.
-We provide personalized legal guidance at every step of your case, updating you on progress and fully informing you about the legal strategy and recovery options available but do not provide tax advice relative to a recovery.
+We provide personalized legal guidance at every step of your case, updating you on progress and recovery options available but do not provide tax advice related to a recovery.
 Bev Bates remains responsible for the conduct of the case throughout the representation.
 However, the Client has the right to agree, reject, or counteroffer to any settlement offer of the Agency.
 Your informal EEO claim must be filed with the Agency within statutory deadlines, and if not resolved a formal claim must be filed with the Agency within a tight deadline.
 Other deadlines follow as the case moves forward to a decision.